France–South Korea relations: Diplomatic relations (1886)

-Interruption of diplomatic relations (1906-1949)
+Interruption of diplomatic relations (1906–1949)

-Japan's invasion of Korea led to a break in Franco-Korean relations.
-For more than 40 years, from 1906 to 1949, France did not have a diplomatic representation in Korea.
-Yet, despite the fact that the embassy was closed, this did not mean that relations ended altogether.
-In 1919, a delegation of the Korean government in exile was opened in Paris in 1919, which acted as the liaison between the two entities during those difficult years.
+Korea under Japanese rule created a break in Franco-Korean relations.
+For more than 40 years, from 1906 to 1949, France did not have diplomatic representation in Korea.
+However, despite closure of the embassy, this did not mean that relations ended altogether.
+In 1919, a delegation of the Korean government in exile was opened in Paris.
+This acted as the liaison between the two societies during those years.
 In 1949, the embassy was officially re-opened and a new ambassador took office in Seoul.
 Unfortunately for him, he was taken prisoner and spent three years, from 1950 to 1953, in North Korea until he was released and granted a diplomatic post in a different country.

-Korean War
+The Korean War

 The Korean War was a turning point that helped strengthen relations between the two countries.
-Before that time, relations had always been more or less limited to a few individuals at the governmental level.
-The war introduced Korea to the French public as a whole, as the war raged on.
-From 1950 to 1953, 3,200 French soldiers assisted South Korea by taking part in the Korean War; 270 were killed.
+Before that time, relations had always been more or less limited to a few individuals at governmental level.
+News of the war introduced Korea to a wider French public.
+From 1950 to 1953, 3,200 French soldiers assisted South Korea by taking part in the fighting.
+Of these, 270 were killed.

 French participation in the Korean War improved cultural and economic links between the two countries.
-Indeed, while the history of South Korea would be quite charged for the following decades, the two countries still maintained normal diplomatic relations.
-2002 was the first time that the number of French citizens present in South Korea surpassed the number seen during the Korean War, as 6,000 to 7,000 French citizens claimed residency in South Korea.
+Though South Korea changed greatly in the following decades, the two countries continued to maintain normal diplomatic relations.
+The year 2002 was the first in which the number of French citizens present in South Korea surpassed the number present during the Korean War.
+By 2002, 6,000 to 7,000 French citizens claimed residency in South Korea.

 Present day

-France and South Korea still maintain very good relations.
-This was seen especially on the question of North Korea, which is of course a matter of great importance for both countries.

-Besides bilateral cooperation, France and South Korea also work together in international organizations such as the United Nations, UNESCO, the OECD, etc.

-On the matter of North Korea, France is one of the few European countries to not have official diplomatic relations with the DPRK.
-Also, France has supported the Six-party talks as well as the role of the IAEA in finding solutions to the nuclear issue.
+As at 2024 France and South Korea maintain good relations on major issues, in particular in relation to North Korea.
+France is one of the few European countries not to have official diplomatic relations with the DPRK.
+France has also supported the Six-party talks as well as the role of the IAEA in attempting to find a solution to the nuclear issue.
+Besides bilateral cooperation, France and South Korea work together in international organizations such as the United Nations, UNESCO, the OECD.
+In 2020 the French government described its relations with South Korea as "excellent".

+However, at the opening in Paris of the 2024 Olympics, the large South Korean athletic representation was orally broadcast by the French commentator as coming from North Korea.
+The South Korean sports ministry immediately stated that it would make "strong complaint with France on a government level."

 Economic and cultural relations

-Economic relations between the two nations are strong.
-French exports to South Korea were worth €2.6 billion Euros in 2006, and France was the seventh largest investor in the Republic of Korea.
-South Korean exports to France during the same period were worth €4.1 billion.

-Cultural relations are enhanced by the presence of a French Cultural Centre in Korea, along with that of the Alliance française.

-There are approximately 7,000 South Koreans living in France (excludes Korean French adoptees), and 2,000 French people living in South Korea.

-One of the most prominent Korean scholars of French literature was Kim Bung-gu (1922~ 1991).

-The French government describes its relations with South Korea as "excellent".